 IUDs got a bad rap back in the 1970s when a poorly designed IUD called the Dalkon Shield caused PID for some women and failed to prevent pregnancies for others.
 The Dalkon Shield made women more vulnerable to infections of the uterus, and a few women using it died from severe infections.
 The makers of the Dalkon Shield didn't test it for safety and effectiveness the way we now test IUDs.
 Thousands of women filed lawsuits against the makers and they went bankrupt—and their IUD has not been sold in the U.S. for almost 40 years.

 The Dalkon Shield earned its bad reputation, but other IUDs have not.
-The IUDs currently available in the U.S.—the Mirena (a 5-year progestin IUD), the ParaGard (a 12-year copper IUD), and the new Skyla (a 3-year progestin IUD)—have been extensively tested for safety and effectiveness.
-All types of IUDs have been studied for decades by the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
+The IUDs currently available in the U.S.—progestin IUDs Mirena, Skyla, and Liletta and non-hormonal IUD ParaGard—have been extensively tested for safety and effectiveness.
+All types of IUDs have been studied for years by the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
 Large studies have definitively proven that modern IUDs do not cause PID.

 Where do STIs fit into this story?